Cedar Down Farm grows a diversity of certified organic veggies for a nearly year-round farmshare program.

 Summer members receive a weekly share of freshly picked, seasonal vegetables.
 The veggies are harvested the day before or the morning of your pick-up and brought to one of our drop-off sites for members to pick up.

-In the winter, crisp, colourful winter crops and greens are delivered bi-weekly from November to March.
-We pack our hoophouses with lettuce, spinach, kale and much more and store all of our own hearty crops like potatoes, carrots, squash, onions and much more and bring them to you throughout the winter.
+In the winter, sweet, crisp winter crops and fresh greens are delivered bi-weekly from November to March.
+We pack our hoophouses with lettuce, spinach, kale and much more and store all of our own hearty crops like potatoes, carrots, squash, onions and more and bring them to you throughout the winter.
 Scroll down for more information!

 Click HERE to see some samples of what our various seasonal shares look like throughout the season.

 The Summer Share is 20 weeks long, beginning mid-June and running to the end of October.

 - The drop off is farmers market style – though the content of each week’s share is chosen by the farmers (and the weather!), the veggies are displayed in bulk so you can choose the lettuce or bunch of carrots that appeals to you.
 Most items are “tradeable” meaning you can swap one for another depending on your taste.